PlantEcology/FSMM/README.md

 Provides probabilities and likelihood of mortality of street and park ash trees exposed to emerald ash borer

 To run: Load the FSMmodel.R script into R Console.
-Change working directory to location of data in CSV format.
+Change working directory to location of data in CSV format (tree10000.csv is an example data set with 10,000 trees).
 Make sure this is a copy of data because the script will modify the file adding columns!
 Run function FSM(fname), where fname is the file name (without extension and in " ").
 You can set which model type, threshold for defining mortality, producing mortality year prediction, and displaying some basic output information.
 These and their defaults are described below.

 ## type = Model variables to include ("dieback", "vigor", "woodpecker")
 Three model types are available each includes presence of bark splits (1,0) and diameter at breast height (DBH, in cm) ("dieback", "vigor", "woodpecker").